 Children in rural communities performed domestic labor and fieldwork without pay to help support their families.
 Minors in these situations as well as those who received some pay were frequently subjected to violence and sexual assault.
-According to an NGO survey, nine in 10 domestic workers suffered sexual abuse.
-A 14-year-old domestic worker who reported regular beatings from her employers suffered serious injuries after her employer doused her with boiling water in December 2018.
+According to a nongovernmental organization survey, nine in 10 domestic workers were physically abused by their employers.